michalbrys/Using-Google-Analytics-with-R/chapter5/prepare_report_in_pdf.md

 ```r
 ```

-If you don't want to display code in chunk in output file, use `echo = FALSE` option.
+If you don't want to display the code of the chunk in the output file, use `echo = FALSE` option.

     ```{r, echo=FALSE}
     # R Code